Get in Touch

 • Facilitating requirements workshops

-• Utilizing the five Ws framework: who, what, where, when, why, and how
+• Applying the five Ws approach: who, what, where, when, why, and how

 Mapping the Business Landscape

-• Decomposing the architecture into its constituent parts
+• Breaking down the architecture into its constituent parts

 Implementing Business Rules